 It was May of 2015 and our coven had just done a very intensive job spell where we had created mojo bags to help us find whatever it was we were specifically looking for.
 While I was putting my bag together I imagined myself sitting in front of my computer writing books.
 It had been a longtime dream of mine, and in 2015 I felt like I was finally ready for such an undertaking, and I poured all kinds of energy and intention into that bag.

 Two weeks later I got an email from the acquisitions editor at Llewellyn asking me if I would be interested in writing a book about athames.
-After dancing around my house for the next 48 hours I replied with an emphatic yes, and now in 2018 I’ve written four books with the next two coming out over the next eleven months (November 2018 and January 2019).
+After dancing around my house for the next 48 hours I replied with an emphatic yes (and then began writing more and more books).
 Did I get a book contract just because of the magick?
 Most certainly not, and I had just written an article about athames before the book offer, but did the magick help?
 I absolutely believe that it did!

 This particular incident, coming rather out of the blue, is one of my favorite illustrations about the effectiveness of magick, but it’s not the only one I’ve experienced.
 I’ve had money show up at just the right time in the past, and used magick to keep creepy and negative people out of my life.
 I don’t know exactly why magick works, but it does, and it’s changed my life, and when you experience it working and see the results right in front of you it’s proof that your magick and Witchcraft are working.